Northern California Shoulder Pain Treatment

 If the symptoms do not improve with conservative treatment, or if there are other underlying conditions, it may be necessary to have surgery to correct biceps tendonitis.

-If you are experiencing shoulder pain and symptoms of bicep tendonitis, contact us to schedule an appointment with one of our physicians to learn about the treatment options available to you.
+If you are experiencing shoulder pain and symptoms of bicep tendonitis, contact us to schedule an appointment with one of our physicians in Walnut Creek, San Ramon, Brentwood, and Concord.